When You Struggle to "Praise the Lord"

 And the answer to the last question is no. No, you will never forget this experience because it's part of you now.
 Your recovery may seem like it is tearing you apart but really it is making you whole again.
 And, praising the Lord may seem like the only appropriate response for those who don't live with the side effects of whatever you've gone through.
 But, thanking the Lord for another day on this earth may be a great place to start.
 Thanking the Lord for an opportunity to hear the birds sing, watch the water flow, and see the little ones grow, that is why we praise the Lord.

 Here is my point - it's perfectly okay to know and understand that your life will never be the same after health crisis.
 Your life will be forever changed by the scar, or the side effects, or the limp, or the pain that no one else can feel or maybe even see.
 The memories and fears that no one else will have experienced may not be understood by another earthly being but the comfort is that they are understood by your God.
-He has been with you every step of the way.
+Your Creator has been with you every step of the way.
 This is your journey.
 So, while we may cringe when we are encouraged to show praise, we can start with a tiny show of our thanks the Lord.
 It's a great place to start.

 For every survivor who lives through cancer, stroke, or brain surgery.
 For every survivor who faces chronic pain or debilitating disease.
 For every survivor, this reminder to “Praise the Lord” by those well-meaning encouragers is not meant to take away from your healing experience it is meant to add hope to it by encouraging us to "Thank the Lord."